satyasai69/Turf/README.md

-# Shopify-style DEX Creator Platform
+# TURF DEX Creator Platform

 A decentralized platform built on Agoric that enables anyone to create their own DEX (Decentralized Exchange) with a single click, featuring automatic fee sharing and customizable trading pairs.